Work through 28 sessions 15 minutes each

 -Pandora Sykes, journalist and host of podcast Doing It Right

 To start using Grief Works, select a payment option here.
-You'll be asked to input payment and personal information so you can set up your account details.
+You'll be asked to input payment and personal information so you can set up your account details and receive instructions for downloading it to your mobile phone.

 Email us at [email protected] and we'll help you set an account up for a friend!

-The Grief Works app costs £49.99 per quarter.
+The Grief Works app costs £49.99 per quarter or £199 for lifetime access.
 However if you cannot afford this, you can request a free account.
 We reserve 10% of all subscriptions for free accounts.

 Grief can result from many types of death and loss, including living loss, facing one's own death, miscarriage, death of a pet, and more.
 Grief Works was created with all in mind, and its principles work equally for all.